demiurgeQuantified/PZModdingGuides/guides/SandboxOptions.md

 Each option is defined in an option block.
 A generic option block looks like this:
 ```
 option MyMod.Name {
-    type = KEEP READING,
+    type = PLACEHOLDER,

 }
 ```
-Note that this is stripped down to the common parts for demonstration purposes, and isn't actually a valid sandbox option.
+Note that ``PLACEHOLDER`` is not a valid type.
+Read on to see valid types.

 The most important part is the ``option MyMod.Name``.
 This defines the name of our option: The format is \[Table].\[OptionName], with the table usually being named after the mod.
 You'll be able to access the option in Lua using the name you set using ``SandboxVars.[Table].[OptionName]``.
 For example, an option defined as ``option MyMod.TestOption`` can be accessed using ``SandboxVars.MyMod.TestOption``.